 What sets these stories apart from other Holocaust survivor stories is that each one of these women returned to Germany to live.
 They share the experience of: being forced from their homeland; how their move to another country affected their cultural identities; and, how the act of repatriation affected them and their families.

 “These stories need to be incorporated into the current dialog on the refugee and immigrant experience,” said Clevo Books publisher and book translator, Cathryn Siegal-Bergman.
 “These women showed great courage in surviving when their government turned against them.
 They demonstrate how to persevere hardships and start new lives in alien cultures with grace.”

-Clevo Books is an independent publisher located in Cleveland, Ohio, specializing in translated nonfiction, specifically history, do-it-yourself and culinary arts.
+Clevo Books is an independent publisher located in Cleveland, Ohio, specializing in translated fiction and non-fiction.
 Siegal-Bergman acquired the North American rights to the book from Random House Germany where the book was originally published.
 She is a graduate of the Kent State University Translation Studies M.A. program and has translated several nonfiction books.